Gus Fring: Background

 The Breaking Bad episode "Hermanos" shows that Gus and his long-time business partner and associate Max Arciniega started Los Pollos Hermanos as a front to sell methamphetamine that Max "cooked".
 They approached Don Eladio Vuente, the leader of the Juárez Cartel, with an offer to expand their drug trade with cartel help.
-Eladio declined, as the cartel preferred to continue distributing cocaine.
-Instead, Eladio had Hector Salamanca kill Max for selling meth in cartel territory without permission.
+Eladio declined, as the cartel preferred to continue distributing cocaine, and instead had his subordinate Hector Salamanca kill Max for selling meth in cartel territory without permission.
 Eladio spared Gus, but forced him to co-operate with the cartel on Eladio's terms.

-For the next 20 years, Gus remains outwardly loyal to the cartel but nurses a grudge against Eladio, Juan Bolsa, and particularly Hector, waiting for his chance at revenge.
+For the next 20 years, Gus remains outwardly loyal to the cartel but nurses a grudge against Hector as well as both Eladio and his right-hand man Juan Bolsa - waiting patiently for his chance at revenge.
 After establishing himself in Albuquerque, Gus secretly looks to end his dependency on cartel cocaine by producing and distributing meth in the United States.
 Because the Salamanca family drug business controlled by Hector also includes Albuquerque, Gus is forced to deal with him but seeks to undermine the Salamancas.

 Better Call Saul

 Season 3

-Nacho Varga pays Mike to help remove Tuco Salamanca, Hector's nephew, from the day-to-day activities of the Salamanca family drug business.
-Instead of killing Tuco, Mike arranges for Tuco to assault him in view of the police, leading to Tuco's arrest.
-Mike fears Hector will learn that he arranged for Tuco's imprisonment and is concerned that Hector will retaliate against Stacey and Kaylee.
-Mike acts preemptively by preparing to assassinate Hector, but is interrupted at the last moment.
-Mike tracks this interruption to Gus, who explains that he wants to be the one to determine when Hector will die.
+Gus first crosses paths with Mike when the latter first gets involved with Nacho Varga, an associate of the Salamanca family drug business who originally hired Mike to eliminate Hector's nephew Tuco from the organization's day-to-day running activities.
+Rather than killing Tuco, though, Mike instead arranges for Tuco to assault him in view of the police, leading to Tuco's arrest.
+But then Mike later fears Hector will learn that he arranged for Tuco's imprisonment and is concerned that Hector will retaliate against Mike's granddaughter Kaylee and her mother Stacey.

+Mike later acts preemptively by preparing to assassinate Hector, but is interrupted at the last moment.
+Mike soon tracks this interruption to Gus, who explains that he wants to be the one to determine when Hector will die.
 However, Gus encourages Mike to continue to disrupt the trucks Hector uses to bring ice cream store supplies and drugs from Mexico and send cash back to the cartel.

-After Mike disrupts two shipments without revealing his identity, Hector demands that Gus temporarily use his Los Pollos Hermanos trucks to ship both Hector's and Gus's drugs.
-Gus, who had wanted this result from the start, appears to reluctantly agree.
-He later attempts to pay Mike, but Mike refuses the money.
-Instead, he asks for assistance laundering the $250,000 he stole from one of Hector's trucks, which Gus provides by arranging for Madrigal Electromotive to hire Mike as a contracted security expert and pay him monthly consulting fees.
+After Mike disrupts two shipments without revealing his identity, Hector demands that Gus use his Los Pollos Hermanos trucks to ship both of their drug products on a temporary basis; Gus, who had wanted this result from the start, appears to reluctantly agree.
+He later attempts to pay Mike for his services, but Mike refuses the money and instead asks Gus for assistance in laundering the $250,000 he stole from one of Hector's trucks; Gus provides this by arranging for Madrigal Electromotive to hire Mike as a contracted security expert and pay him monthly consulting fees.